-You can connect the projector to any type of video equipment, such as a VCR, DVD player, digital tuner, cable or satellite box, video game console, camcorder, or digital camera.
-You can also connect it to a desktop or laptop PC or Apple® Macintosh® system.
+You can connect the projector to any type of video equipment, such as a VCR, DVD player, HDTV tuner, cable or satellite box, video game console, camcorder, or digital camera.
+You can also connect it to a desktop or laptop PC or Apple® Macintosh system.

-You can connect up to five pieces of video equipment at the same time, using any of the commercially available cables shown below:
+You can connect up to four pieces of equipment at the same time, as shown in this table: